googlefonts/exemplar/README.md

 }
 ```

-**Note:** The following fields  may have null values that represent unavailable data:
+**Note:** The following fields can have null values when data do not exist or are not available:
 - `punctuation`
 - `case_insensitive.single_chars`
 - `case_insensitive.sequences`